hashicorp/packer-plugin-hyperv/.web-docs/components/builder/iso/README.md

 - `keep_registered` (bool) - If "true", Packer will not delete the VM from The Hyper-V manager.
+  The resulting VM will be housed in a randomly generated folder under %TEMP% by default.
+  You can set the `temp_path` variable to change the location of the folder.

 - `skip_compaction` (bool) - If true skip compacting the hard disk for the virtual machine when exporting.
 This defaults to false.